+Mitigation Measures: None

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Conflict with an applicable congestion Management Program, including, but but not limited to level of service stat and travel demand measures, or oth standards established by the county congestion management agency for designated roads or highways? ut Indards ner /
+b) Conflict with an applicable congestion Management Program, including, but but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? · ·

+Discussion:

-The Congestion Management Program (CMP,) prepared by the Riverside County Transportation Commission (RCTC,) is intended to link land use, transportation and air quality with reasonable growth management methods, strategies and programs that effectively utilize new transportation funds to alleviate traffic congestion and related impacts.
+The Congestion Management Program (CMP), prepared by the Riverside County Transportation

+Commission (RCTC), is intended to link land use, transportation and air quality with reasonable growth management methods, strategies and programs that effectively utilize new transportation funds to alleviate traffic congestion and related impacts.
 As the designated Congestion Management Agency (CMA), the RCTC prepares the CMP that designates a system of highways and roadways to include all State Highway facilities within Riverside County and a system of "principal arterials" to be included as the Congestion Management System (CMS.)
 Program updates include consultation with local agencies, the County of Riverside, transit agencies and sub-regional agencies like the Coachella Valley Association of Governments (CVAG).